All Episodes

 What kind of work?

-I'm uh I'm actually an undergraduate.
+I'm actually an undergraduate.

 What is that?

-Oh man, well, GM, I mean, I've owned several Cadillacs in my life.
+Well, GM, I mean, I've owned several Cadillacs in my life.

-So, um, but I mean, it's I kind of get frustrated when I see, like on uh the Fox News comment threads online or whatever.
+So, but I mean, I kind of get frustrated when I see, like on the Fox News Common Threads Online or whatever, there's so much virulent hate for GM just because they took bailout money.

-And what do you what do you say, Josh, about Ford?
+What do you say, Josh, about Ford?

-But listen, I'm glad you're employed, I'm glad your friends are employed, but they're needed.
+I'm glad your friends are employed, but they're needed.

-I I'm still against the government help here, and I think they needed to become the survival of the fittest the way Ford has done and is doing, and I don't think in the long run, your company, your jobs, your product, and the consumer is helped by the government bailout and ownership of your company.
+And I don't think in the long run, your company, your jobs, your product, and the consumer is helped by the government bailout and ownership of your company.

 But I am happy you and your friends are employed.

-We're gonna take one more break here.
+We're going to take one more break here.

-It's 1-800-282-2882 is the number.
+It's 1-800-282-2882 is the number Douglaski filling in for Rush.

 I think we won't be doing that again anytime soon.

-You want a president who would put America first, and instead you got Barack Obama, who David Limbaugh has described as a narcissistic megalomaniac, kind of, who places himself above not only America and the citizens and you and I, but he seems to place himself above the entire world.
+You want a president who would put America first, and instead you've got Barack Obama, who David Limbaugh has described as a narcissistic megalomaniac, kind of, who places himself above not only America and the citizens and you and I, but he seems to place himself above the entire world.

-You wanted a president who would be transparent, who would be open, whose administration would be open, and instead you've got the wildly unpopular and controversial Barack Obama, whose administration is the most opaque and unclear that of my lifetime.
+Instead, you've got the wildly unpopular and controversial Barack Obama, whose administration is the most opaque and unclear of my lifetime.

 You wanted a president who would heal the racial divide.